 Dissertation Research and Writing

 Apply for 6th year funding opportunities (if desired)

-B. The programs in archaeology and archives run from July 1, the program in editing from August 1, and the program in humanities computing from the beginning of fall classes, in each year to June 30 of the next.
+B. The programs in archaeology, architecture, and archives run from July 1, the program in editing from August 1, and the program in humanities computing from the beginning of fall classes, in each year to June 30 of the next.
 During periods before fall classes begin apprentices participate in a full-time program of on-the-job-training.
 They also work full-time during the week and a half before registration for the second semester in January, and during the remainder of May and, at the discretion of program directors, during all of June after final examinations in the spring.